-I have now undergone 13 surgeries and 39 surgical injection procedures— required that Veterans try ALL NON INVASIVE treatment options for months, and sometimes even years, before surgery is granted through the VA, even when imaging shows irreparable damage upon first look.
+I have now undergone 14 surgeries and 52 surgical injection procedures — required that Veterans try ALL NON INVASIVE treatment options for months, and sometimes even years, before surgery is granted through the VA, even when imaging shows irreparable damage upon first look.
 I continue to run to stay alive.
 But not every Veteran has the same ability, so I now choose to run for those who cannot—Veterans in need of healthcare.

 On August 9th, 2019, exactly ONE DECADE since my return home from my deployment to Iraq, I was fortunate to run one of the longest endurance races in the Nation, the Bigfoot 200—a 206.5 mile race which starts in Randall, Washington, at the base of Mount St. Helens and traverses the Cascade Mountains, including 42,000 feet of ascent and more than 86,000 feet of elevation change.
 For someone who has undergone over a dozen surgeries, this was no easy feat.
 Following strict medical, PT, chiropractic, and coaching guidelines while training and this feat was finally within reach.

 I chose one the biggest races in the Nation to raise the most money I can, per mile, for my fellow Brothers and Sisters in Arms affected by suicide, PTSD and disabilities.
 I ran to raise money for those stuck waiting in the system for healthcare approvals.
 I believe that help with even one medical bill or mental health appointment when in dire need could save a Veteran’s life.
 Just as Veterans have laid their lives on the line for you they need your support too.

 I raised nearly $5, 700.00 for Veterans in need.
 Donations are used to provide financial and mental health support for any Combat Veteran with a valid Certificate of Release or Discharge from Active Duty (DD214), with the ultimate goal of reforming the Veterans Affairs Healthcare System for all, Nationwide.

 Running for Combat Veterans (RFCV) goals are as follows: